This site uses cookies to offer you a better browsing experience. Read about how we use cookies.

 Earth is our home and the third planet from the Sun, with a mean distance of about 150 million kilometres.
 This distance is such that the average surface temperature is above the freezing point of water (0°C) and liquid water can exist freely.
 This has played a fundamental role in the development of life on our planet, unlike on Venus and Mars, whose surface temperatures are either much warmer or much colder.
 The shape of the Earth is very close to a sphere.
 Because of its slow rotation — once every 24 h — the distortions are small, the difference between the equatorial radius (6,378 km) and the polar radius (6,357 km) being only 21 km.
 Earth only has one natural satellite, the Moon, which is thought to have played a major role in stabilising the axis of rotation of the Earth.
 Once again, this may have been a favourable element in the emergence of life.

-On Earth, 71% of the surface is covered by liquid water (represented by plastic on the tactile image), so the area occupied by seas and oceans is more than twice that occupied by land.
-The distribution of lands and seas is unequal and peculiar: the majority of land masses are located in the Northern hemisphere as three major continents: Europe, Asia, and North America (continents are represented by the thick fabric on the tactile image).
-The poles of the Earth are also quite different: there is an ice-covered continent at the South Pole (Antarctica), but an ocean at the North Pole (the Arctic Ocean), which forms an ice cap in winter (both represented by the aluminium foil on the tactile image).
+On Earth, 71% of the surface is covered by liquid water (represented by plastic on the tactile image - point 1), so the area occupied by seas and oceans is more than twice that occupied by land.
+The distribution of lands and seas is unequal and peculiar: the majority of land masses are located in the Northern hemisphere as three major continents: Europe, Asia, and North America (continents are represented by the thick fabric on the tactile image - point 2).
+The poles of the Earth are also quite different: there is an ice-covered continent at the South Pole (Antarctica), but an ocean at the North Pole (the Arctic Ocean), which forms an ice cap in winter (both represented by the aluminium foil on the tactile image - point 3).
 On Earth, surface elevations are measured with respect to the mean sea level.
 They vary between a height of 8,848 m (Mount Everest) and a depth of 11,000 m (the Mariana Trench in the northwest part of the Pacific Ocean).
 The average depth of the oceans is 3,800 m, and the average altitude of land is 840 m.

 Print two copies of the 'Earth Mold PDF.'